From palatial splendor and Nile views to leafy hidden gems, here’s my list of the best hotels in Cairo – as told by a local who’s been to them all.

 The hotel is tucked inside the upscale district of New Cairo.
 And it’s far removed from downtown’s traffic and city noise.

 There are jogging routes through the leafy hotel grounds.
 The grounds at the Westin Cairo are sweeping and green with the laid-back vibe of a seaside resort.

 You’ll quickly forget that you’re in the city and that the Ring Road is nearby.
 The air is fragrant with jasmine bushes and hoopoe birds – with striking black and white wings – graze on a grassy lawn.

-The massive grounds are anchored by a 27-hole championship golf course of verdant fairways and meandering lagoons.
+The massive grounds boast a 27-hole championship golf course with verdant fairways and meandering lagoons.